Take Care Good Night

 Take Care Good Night is an Indian Marathi language film directed by Girish Joshi.
 The film stars Sachin Khedekar, Iravati Harshe, Adinath Kothare, Parna Pethe and Mahesh Manjrekar.
-Music by Narendra Bhide.
+The film's music is composed by Narendra Bhide.
 The film was released on 31 August 2018.

 Synopsis

 An innocent metropolitan family decides to fight against a cybercriminal who threatens their reputation by stealing money and revealing sensitive images.